FACTBOX-The long and short of it: GameStop and other market squeezes | Business

 FACTBOX-The long and short of it: GameStop and other market squeezes

-Hedge fund losses totalled some $30 billion.
 Tragedy followed.
 Billionaire Adolph Merkle killed himself after his family made a wrong-way bet in shorting VW.
+HANGOVER FROM HERBALIFE

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)